open-quantum-safe/oqs-provider/README.md

 In order to reduce the size of the oqsprovider, it is possible to limit the number of algorithms supported, e.g., to the set of NIST standardized algorithms.
 This is facilitated by setting the `liboqs` build option `-DOQS_ALGS_ENABLED=STD`.

+Another option to reduce the size of `oqsprovider` is to have it rely on a separate installation of `liboqs` (as a shared library).
+For such deployment be sure to specify the standard [BUILD_SHARED_LIBS](https://cmake.org/cmake/help/latest/variable/BUILD_SHARED_LIBS.html) option of `cmake`.

 ### ninja